 The study of the Bible is a vital component of the total curriculum at Point University.
 All students who complete a bachelor's degree from Point will either major or minor in biblical studies in order to grow in biblical knowledge and faith in Jesus Christ (see the Mission and Goals of the University, p.
 7).
 The major in biblical studies is offered in several degree programs: the B.A. and B.S. degrees in biblical studies with a dual major in preaching ministry (p.
-48-49); the B.A. and B.S. degrees in biblical studies with a minor in biblical languages, children's ministry, Christian ministry, intercultural missions, preaching ministry, seminary preparation, and youth and family ministry (pp. 50-62); the bachelor of theology degree (p.
-47); and degrees in humanities and English with a dual major in biblical studies (listed in the Department of Humanities and General Studies).
+47-48); the B.A. and B.S. degrees in biblical studies with a minor in biblical languages, children's ministry, Christian ministry, intercultural missions, preaching ministry, seminary preparation, and youth and family ministry (pp. 49-59); and degrees in humanities and English with a dual major in biblical studies (listed in the Department of Humanities and General Studies).

 Each bachelor's degree offered by Point that does not contain a major in biblical studies is designed with a minor in biblical studies.
 That minor, included in the Core Curriculum (p.
-103), requires 21 semester hours in Bible and theology courses.
+98), requires 21 semester hours in Bible and theology courses.
 The Department also offers minors in biblical languages, intercultural mission, and youth and family ministry for those pursuing majors in other departments.
 See the section on Minors for a complete explanation of adding a minor to a degree program (p.
-42).
+4244).

 The courses offered by the Department of Biblical Studies are listed in the Course Descriptions section under the following curricular areas: General Biblical Studies (BBS, p.
-121); Greek (GRK, p.
-134); Hebrew (HEB, p.
-135); General Ministry (MIN, p.
-141); Intercultural Missions (ICM, p.
-138); New Testament Studies (NTS, p.
-151); Old Testament Studies (OTS, p.
-153); Preaching Ministry (PRM, p.
-157); Theology (THE, p.
-162); and Youth Ministry (YTH, p.
-163).
+115); Greek (GRK, p.
+130); Hebrew (HEB, p.
+130); General Ministry (MIN, p.
+137); Intercultural Missions (ICM, p.
+133); New Testament Studies (NTS, p.
+147); Old Testament Studies (OTS, p.
+149); Preaching Ministry (PRM, p.
+152); Theology (THE, p.
+157); and Youth Ministry (YTH, p.
+159).